Managing Competition Anxiety

 Competition anxiety can trigger this kind of emotional and physical response.
 Some riders may even experience panic which is not helpful.
 So how do we deal with this in the context of a competition?

 A Pre-Competition Routine (PCR) is made up of tools and strategies which are introduced during preparation.
-Elements of this will include warm ups, equipment and horse check etc however we will focus on how to become mentally prepared and competition ready by using goals, affirmations, visualisation and focus techniques.
+Elements of this will include warm-ups, equipment and horse check etc however we will focus on how to become mentally prepared and competition-ready by using goals, affirmations, visualisation, and focus techniques.
 You may also wish to add a supplement, such as CBD oil, into your routine to help support your physical and mental wellbeing and help you combat some of the anxieties you may be feeling.
 After all, a little anxiety is good, just not to the point where it gets in the way of you doing your best!

 - “Outcome” goals refer to a final result e.g. winning a show jumping competition and being rewarded with cups or rosettes, for example.